You've probably overpaid tax. We can get it back.

 There are no hidden charges and no percentage of your refund taken as commission.
 What HMRC send you is yours.

-"Got my CIS refund sorted quickly and with no hassle.
+Get a quote"Got my CIS refund sorted quickly and with no hassle.
 I'd been putting it off for two years.
 Wish I'd called sooner."

 Self-employed subcontractor, Lancashire